 For some women, the increase of blood supply to the skin and hormones can give them a natural healthy glow in pregnancy but this is not always the case.
 For those who are seeking a natural glow in pregnancy, there are some products that can help you to achieve a healthy, radiant glow.

-A skin routine for THAT glow during pregnancy:
+A skincare routine for skin glow/radiance during pregnancy:

 Again, with hormonal changes in pregnancy, women will often experience increased hair growth on the face and body.
 I would be cautious about waxing or using depilatory creams on the face or body during pregnancy as these can cause post-inflammatory hyperpigmentation.